 iRecover features a wizard like approach interface.
 In each step of the data recovery process you make a choice after which iRecover goes to work or takes you to the next step where you make another choice.
 For example, during step 1 you select a data recovery mode and click next.
-The next step, iRecover asks you to select the drive from which you want to recover data.
-After going through all steps you have (hopefully) recovered your data.
+The next step, iRecover asks you to select the partition from which you want to recover data.

 |Example: Steps required for NAS and ‘unformat’ type Data Recovery using iRecover.|